secretmoo35/ionic-cordova-plugin-openwith/README.md

 ## Overview

 This is a bit modified version of [cordova-plugin-openwith](https://github.com/j3k0/cordova-plugin-openwith) by Jean-Christophe Hoelt for iOS.
+**This fork restores some old code that allows to return base64 with the intent but also changes the fle path so that it has /tmp/ and the resolveLocalFileSystemURL will not throw error code 1 / 3 and will return a valid file entry.
+Personal Use Only!**

 #### Differences: